RealNickTriano/Intro-to-AI--Assignment1/README.md

 # Notes
 Control the display of the graph with the following constants.

-If you use a smaller graph ypu may need to increase cell size to improve visibility
+If you use a smaller graph you may need to increase cell size to improve visibility

 PADDING_X (padding from edges of canvas, affects whole graph) PADDING_Y
 SPACEING_X (spacing between nodes, increases cell  length/width)